PETROENG 4033 - Integrated Reservoir & Project Management

 The full timetable of all activities for this course can be accessed from Course Planner.

-1 Learn concepts and ideas behind integrated reservoir management (IRM) techniques that are most useful in the O&G industry.
-2 Introduce specific practical tools & processes used by the industry.
-3 Give opportunity to demonstrate, both as individuals and groups, how these tools and practices are beneficial to companies.
-4 Understand the need for integration of data, skills and professionals to optimise economic outcomes in such a risky and unknown environment as the upstream oil and gas industry.
+1 Distinquish concepts and ideas behind integrated reservoir management (IRM) techniques that are most useful in the Oil &Gas industry.
+2 Discuss specific practical tools & processes used by the industry.
+3 Demonstrate, both as individuals and groups, how these tools and practices are beneficial to companies.
+4 Assess the need for integration of data, skills and professionals to optimise economic outcomes in such a risky and unknown environment as the upstream oil and gas industry.
 5 Define a project, and explain the essential differences between projects and ongoing work.
-6 Identify all the people who have a stake in your project – the 'stakeholders'.
+6 Outline all stakeholders of your project.
 7 Create a detailed project management plan; including a Project Charter, Scope Statement, Work Breakdown Structure, Network Diagram, Cost Budget and Risk Management Plan.
 8 Explain how to Execute, Monitor, Control, and Close the project and manage and motivate your team.
 9 Describe ethics and professional conduct for project teams.

 University Graduate Attributes